Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 - [ ] Namespace is the logical naming decided at design time by the developer.
 Scope for a particular type is defined at run time using an assembly.
 - [ ] A namespace has logical units that are physically grouped together.
 An assembly does not have any classification.
 - [ ] A namespace has logical units that are physically grouped together for assemblies.
 Assembly classes are available in your program and will be logically grouped.

+#### Q61.
+What is a tuple?

+- [ ] A data structure that has a specific number and sequence of elements
+- [ ] An object to store multiple variables of the same type in an array data structure
+- [ ] A group of classes designed specifically for grouping together objects and performing tasks on them
+- [ ] An array whose elements are jagged

+#### Q62.
+What does IL stand for?

+- [x] Intermediate Language
+- [ ] Intelligent Language
+- [ ] Intelligent Linq
+- [ ] Interpreted Language

+#### Q63.
+You want to create an instance of several families of classes.
+Which design pattern best fits this objective?

+- [ ] Decorator
+- [ ] Singleton
+- [x] Abstract Factory
+- [ ] Bridge